ADATSA - Alcoholism and Drug Addiction Treatment Support Act

 crisis residential center - (see DCFS).

 detoxification - (detoxification; youth detoxification).
-Care and treatment, of persons intoxicated or incapacitated by alcohol or drugs during the period in which the person recovers from the transitory effects of acute intoxication.
+Care and treatment of persons intoxicated or incapacitated by alcohol or drugs during the period the person recovers from the transitory effects of acute intoxication.

 Acute Detoxification - Detoxification service to individuals for whom the consequences of withdrawal merit assistance from medical and/or nursing personnel.